Operator of leaking oil infrastructure has record of violations

 Beta is a subsidiary of Amplify Energy, a small public company whose shares fell steeply in the wake of the disaster.
 Representatives from Amplify did not respond to requests for comment from CNN on Monday.
 A spokesperson for the Bureau of Safety and Environmental Enforcement said the agency is working to gather more details about its past inspections of the facilities.

-Beta was fined a total of $85,000 in 2013 and 2014 for three incidents, according to bureau records -- one of which involved the r
+Beta was fined a total of $85,000 in 2013 and 2014 for three incidents, according to bureau records -- one of which involved the release of oil.
+In a 2014 case, an investigation by the bureau found that "crude oil was released through the flare boom," a report said.
+"A safety device was bypassed for reasons other than startup, maintenance or testing and was not properly flagged or monitored."
+More details on the incident were not immediately available.

+Two other cases involved worker injuries.
+In 2012, a piece of equipment "fell and struck an employee resulting in injuries to the head and face."
+And in 2014, "investigators discovered that an injured party received an electric shock of an estimated 98,000 volts at very low amperage," another document said, noting that the injured person was "not wearing proper personal protective equipment."

+Some of the cases were first reported by the Los Angeles Times.